michaelheyman/wav-metadata-service/README.md

 1. Install dependencies: `stack install`
 2. Start the application: `stack run`
+3. Create a file and execute: `curl -F "data=@<FILE>" http://localhost:8080/upload`
-3. Verify that <http://localhost:8080/users> returns data and a 200.
+4. Verify that the endpoint returns `The form was submitted with 0 textual inputs and 1 files.`

 ### Before Committing Changes